 The Keller Charter of Expectations and Role Profiles sets the role profiles for all of the key positions on the Keller Group plc Board, and states the expectations that are demanded of each of the Directors and the Group Company Secretary and Legal Advisor.

-The charter is available below on our website so that there is complete transparency of the standards we set ourselves for all our stakeholders.
-The performance of the Board and Board Committees and of each of the Directors individually is measured against these expectations.
+The charter is available below.
+The performance of the Board, of its Committees and of each of the Directors individually is measured against the expectations set out in this charter.

 Board Diversity Policy